Unique equilibrium states for Bonatti-Viana diffeomorphisms: Bonatti-Viana construction and Main result

-We now review the Bonatti--Viana construction in~\cite{BV} as well as some additional facts about invariant foliations from~\cite{BF}.
+In~\cite{BV}, Bonatti and Viana defined a $C^1$-open class of diffeomorphisms by a list of 4 hypotheses, which ensure robust transitivity and the existence of a dominated splitting into two bundles with no invariant sub-bundles.
+They then gave an explicit construction of a family of diffeomorphisms satisfying these 4 hypotheses, thus showing that the Bonatti-Viana class is non-empty.
+We refer to this as the \emph{Bonatti-Viana construction}.
+The diffeomorphisms constucted this way, and their $C^1$ perturbations are the object of our study.
+We recall the main points of the construction, referring to \cite{BV} and~\cite{BF} for full details.
+In \cite{BF}, Buzzi and Fisher added some refinements to the details of the construction, allowing useful additional control which we shall assume in this paper.
 Let $A \in \mathrm{SL}(4, \mathbb{Z})$ with four distinct real eigenvalues

-The Bonatti--Viana class of diffeomorphisms are $C^0$ small, but $C^1$ large, deformations of $f_A$, and we denote such a map by $\fbv$.
-We describe how the perturbation is constructed, taking care to control the size of the perturbation and to build in necessary uniform control on how cone fields behave under this perturbation.
-Control on the cone fields is essential to ensure that local product structure and tail entropy estimates apply at a scale which is `compatible' with the $C^0$ size of the perturbation in order to apply our pressure estimates.
+The Bonatti--Viana construction yields diffeomorphisms, which we denote by $\fbv$, which are $C^0$ small, but $C^1$ large, deformations of $f_A$.

 {Recall that $3\eta$ is an expansivity constant for $\fB$.
-At some points in our analysis (see \S \ref{lps} and \S \ref{sec:bv-expansivity}), we additionally require that $\eta$ is not too large so that calculations at scales which are a suitable multiple of $\eta$ are local: a necessary upper bound on $\eta$ can be computed explicitly, depending on basic properties of the map $\fB$.
+At some points in our analysis (see \S \ref{lps} and \S \ref{sec:bv-expansivity}), we require that $\eta$ is not too large so that calculations at scales involving $\eta$ are local.
 We fix $0< \rho < 3\eta$ and carry out a perturbation in $\rho$-neighbourhoods of $q$ and $q'$.
 Around $q$ we will deform in the weak stable direction and around $q'$ in the weak unstable direction.
 The third fixed point will be left unperturbed to ensure robust transitivity.

 Let $F^s,F^u$ be the two-dimensional subspaces of $\RR^d$ corresponding to contracting and expanding eigenvalues of $A$, respectively.
 Let $\kappa = 2\bk(F^s,F^u)$, where $\bk$ is as in \eqref{eqn:barkappa}.